BadBrahmin/Pre-BigBinary/daily_entry.md

 - Updated the final loom video link.
 - Finished the piece on Rewrite vs Refactor (Problem_3).
 - Worked on the frontend of the feature.
 Basic integration and components.

+## Feb 21, 2020

+- Finished creating the frontend and integrating it.